aws-samples/eks-blueprints-for-proton/README.md

 ![edit_cluster_params](images/edit_cluster_params.png)

-Click `Next` and then `Updated`.
+Click `Next` and then `Update`.

 This will trigger a workflow identical to the one we triggered with the deployment.
 Terraform, in this case, will `apply` the configuration to an existing cluster and the logic inside the EKS Blueprints module will know how to upgrade an EKS cluster.
 At the end of this process the GitHub action will notify Proton that the upgrade has completed.

 > Note: in this example we are updating both the template and an input parameter in that template.
 In general these can be orthogonal processes.
 That is, you can update the template functionalities without necessarily exposing the user new or different parameters, or you can update input parameters without having to update a template.
-Also remeber that this EKS Blueprint template is only provided as part of a demonstration tutorial.
+Refer to [this Proton documentation page](https://docs.aws.amazon.com/proton/latest/adminguide/ag-env-update.html) for more details about environments updates.
+Also remember that this EKS Blueprint template is only provided as part of a demonstration tutorial.
 If you are deep into Terraform and EKS/Kubernetes you can build a template that better fits your own needs.
 Refer to the [EKS Blueprints repo](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/docs/getting-started.md) for all the options available.